Gas safety in rented homes

 Section 21 notices

-Your landlord cannot usually give you a valid section 21 eviction notice unless they have given you a copy of the latest gas safety record first.
+Your landlord cannot usually give you a section 21 eviction notice until you have the latest gas safety record.

 Carbon monoxide and smoke alarms

-install carbon monoxide alarms in rooms with appliances that burn fuel, for example, a gas boiler or a wood burning stove
+carbon monoxide alarms in rooms with appliances that burn fuel for heat

 Carbon monoxide alarms are not needed in rooms with only a gas cooker.